elm-city-craftworks/practicing-ruby-manuscripts/articles/v1/025-creational-design-patterns.md

 While this code does still have its original wart intact internally, the interface that consumers interact with has been greatly improved.
 By making the `new()` method private at the class level, we force users to call the factory methods, and it becomes immediately clear what type of graph is being processed each time a new `AdjacencyMatrix` is constructed.

 This type of scenario comes up often, and the use of factory methods can be used to simplify or at least hide the complexity of constructor calls by giving an expressive name to a certain way of constructing a given object.
 However, sometimes factories go even farther by completely decoupling the object creation process from the class of the object being created.
-While I won't go into much detail about this much less common use case, we see this sort of factory very often in test code, particularly when dealing with object relational mappers in web applications.
+While I won't go into much detail about this rare use case, we see this sort of factory very often in test code, particularly when dealing with object mappers in web applications.

-The following example from `factory_girl` demonstrates how code which references no particular class at all can be used to instantiate records via an ORM framework such as ActiveRecord.
+The following example from `factory_girl` demonstrates how code which does not reference a particular class can be used to instantiate records via ActiveRecord:

 ```ruby
 factory :user do